Meratyn/jsav-exercise-recorder/doc/debug_binary_tree.md

 Description: When the second node is added to the binary heap, JSAV shows an empty right node for a fraction of a second.

+Johanna said that JSAV creates an empty node to compute the layout.l It seems that the appearance of the empty node is animated, and then it is set to invisible.

+Call stack of anim:
+JSAV-min.js:607 anim
+JSAV-min.js:4610 show
+JSAV-min.js:1845 handleVisibility
+JSAV-min.js:4422 init
+JSAV-min.js:4709 BinaryTreeNode
+JSAV-min.js:4304 newNode
+DijkstraPE-research-v2.js:1515

+Awful!
+The glitch cannot be reproduced with stepping.
+JSAV seems to run in a loop at JSAV-min.js:497 function timeouter

+The animation is running in another event.
+Functions in the the call stack initiated by the user's edge click and then click on the add/update dialog is waiting for the animation to finish.

+When setting the animation speed to slowest possible, it can be seen that adding the second node to the heap appears visually as follows:
+1. Left node and its edge starts to appear (increase opacity)
+2. Root node moves to the right
+3. Right child node appears without edge

+Logically, one should find out the code in JSAV where the nodes are created and animated.